Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

 The videos here go a long way to describing and offering some help for this condition, which is akin to the much more widely known dyslexia.
 Whereas a dyslexic has word blindness - to over-simplify the condition - a dyscalculic person has number blindness.

-This means that anything requiring numbers, such as mental arithmetic, remembering phone numbers, using a calculator or understanding the mechanics of mathematics is incredibly difficult.
-If a child, for example, is doing fine on other subjects like English, History, Art, Geography or Biology, but struggles badly with scientific equations or the times-table, then there is a possibility that dyscalculia may lie at the root of the problem.
+This means that anything requiring numbers, such as mental arithmetic, remembering phone numbers, using a calculator or understanding the mechanics of mathematics, is incredibly difficult.
+If a child, for example, is doing fine in other subjects like English, History, Art, Geography or Biology, but struggles badly with scientific equations or the times-table, then there is a possibility that dyscalculia may lie at the root of the problem.

 Don't rush to self-diagnose or to diagnose your own child - this condition needs to be properly diagnosed by an expert, of course.